 By default, each Compute Engine VM has a small root persistent disk that contains the operating system.
 You provision additional disks for your database data, logs, and, optionally, database backups.

-For storage, GCP provides standard HDD persistent disks and SSD persistent disks.
+For storage, Google Cloud provides standard HDD persistent disks and SSD persistent disks.
 The SSD disks provide higher performance.
 Use an SSD persistent disk for the MaxDB log volume.
 Depending on your performance objectives, consider using an SSD persistent disk for the MaxDB data volume as well.

 The performance of your MaxDB database also depends on the size of the persistent disks and the number of vCPUs in the host machine.
 Scale the sizes of your log and data disks, as well as the number of your vCPUs, to meet the performance requirements of your application.